Cprakhar/DRC-Platform/README.md

 - Follow conventional commit messages and code style guidelines.
 - Use environment variables for all secrets and configuration.
 - PRs are welcome!
 Please open issues for feature requests or bugs.

-## License
-MIT License.
-See [LICENSE](LICENSE) for details.

----

-For questions or support, contact the maintainers or open an issue on GitHub.

 ### Docker Compose (Local Development)
 - The frontend and backend run in separate containers.